jyotiDeshmukh1988/namaste-react-webseries/Episode 4 - Talk is cheap/Theory/theory.md

 # Chapter 04 - Talk is Cheap, show me the code

 ## Q: Is `JSX` mandatory for React?
 A: `JSX` is an Extension Syntax that allows writing HTML and Javascript together easily in React and is used to create React elements.
 These elements are then rendered to the React DOM.
-Each JSX element is just to make use of React easy and for calling React.createElement(component, props, …children) with less work.
+Each JSX element is just to make use of React easy and at end is calling React.createElement(component, props, …children) with less work.
 So, anything that is done with JSX can also be done with just plain JavaScript.
 So `JSX` is not mandatory but is used for writing better and clean code instead of writing code using `React.CreateElement`.
 #### Example of `JSX`
 ```
 const sample = <h2>Greetings</h2>;